zonneplan/KiBot/README.md

 This will import all outputs and filters, but not variants or globals.
 Also note that imported globals has more precedence than the ones defined in the same file.
-If you want give more priority to the local values use:
+If you want to give more priority to the local values use:

 ```
 kibot: